A multi-modal vision-language model for generalizable annotation-free pathology localization: Acknowledgments

 \section{Acknowledgments}

-This research was partly supported by the National Natural Science Foundation of China (62222118, U22A2040), Shenzhen Science and Technology Program (RCYX20210706092-104034, JCYJ20220531100213029), Guangdong Provincial Key Laboratory of Artificial Intelligence in Medical Image Analysis and Application (2022B1212010011), the major key project of Peng Cheng Laboratory under grant PCL2023AS1-2, and Key Laboratory for Magnetic Resonance and Multimodality Imaging of Guangdong Province (2020B1212060051).
+This research was partly supported by the National Natural Science Foundation of China (62222118 to S.S.W., U22A2040 to S.S.W., W2431057 to K.Z.); Shenzhen Medical Research Fund (B2402047 to S.S.W.); the major key project of Pengcheng Laboratory under grant PCL2024A06 (to H.Y., J.L., and W.H.); Key Laboratory for Magnetic Resonance and Multimodality Imaging of Guangdong Province (2023B1212060052 to S.S.W.); Youth Innovation Promotion Association CAS (to S.S.W.); the Macau Science and Technology Development Fund, Macao (0007/2020/AFJ to K.Z., 0070/2020/A2 to K.Z. and 0003/2021/AKP to K.Z.); Macau University of Science and Technology; State Key Laboratory for Eye Health, Eye Hospital and Institute for Advanced Study on Eye Health and Diseases, Wenzhou Medical University.